 This edible raw cookie dough is egg free and dairy free but not free of all the flavors you love when licking your fingers when making cookies!
 Requires no baking so your kids can help too.
 Try them!

-- We made these into a chocolate chip edible cookie dough recipe but you could use peanut butter chips too!
+We made these into a chocolate chip edible cookie dough recipe but you could use peanut butter chips or make our edible brownie batter too!
 Love toffee, add 1/2 cup of crushed bits.
 Heck, add them both and have a sinful bite after dinner.
-(I won’t tell)
+(I won’t tell).

 This is what ours looked like (above) once they were done.
 Actually my youngest two daughters made these without my help at all!!
 That’s what’s great about this edible chocolate chip cookie dough recipe.
 NO oven, egg, or milk are required.
 So…let the kiddos help you in the kitchen when you make these treats.